 Follow TES USA on Twitter and like TES USA on Facebook.
 Why do over 500,000 people follow author Seth Godin on Twitter, buy his books, read his blog, and attend his courses?
-One of the reasons is that Godin suggests ways to live a powerful life by helping others do the same.
 Learning strategies: a synthesis and conceptual model : npj Science of Learning.
 The model comprises the following components: three inputs and three outcomes; student knowledge of the success criteria for the task; three phases of the learning process (surface, deep and transfer), with surface and deep learning each comprising an acquisition phase and a consolidation phase; and an environment for the learning (Figure 1).

 What are the main challenges for teachers wishing to use it in their classroom?
-Teaching Resources.
+Peter Westwood, author of What Teachers Need to Know About Differentiated Instruction discusses in this Q&A. Teaching Resources.
 Teacher tools 2.0.
 A professor built an IBM Watson AI bot to make teaching easier.
 Will it replace him someday? — Quartz.
 Ashok Goel had run into a problem.

 As we look back on Teacher Appreciation Week, here's a thank you to those fictional teachers of science fiction, fantasy and science who taught me more than I could find in the periodic table.
 Master Yoda, Star Wars serieslesson: Corrupt you, power can.
+Humble, you must stay.
 Ultimate Guide: Best Instructional Practices for Student Growth.
 If teaching were easy, everybody would do it.

 OK, maybe not, but there would be a lot more teachers who stay in the education field and not leave after a short time.
+In fact, there is new federal data that says 17 percent of new public school teachers leave their jobs after four years.
+As I read this, it forces me to wonder, how many of these teachers were employing the best instructional practices during their time in the classroom?
+Were they using practices that made their time in the classroom a more enjoyable experience?
+These two questions can determine if a teacher is going to be successful or not.
 Study finds links between school climate, teacher turnover, and student achievement in NYC.
 Teacher turnover decreased and academic achievement increased in New York City middle schools that improved their learning environment, finds a new report from the Research Alliance for New York City Schools at NYU.

 "In recent years, researchers and policymakers have focused much of their attention on measuring and improving teacher effectiveness.
 However, teachers do not work in a vacuum; their school's climate can either enhance or undermine their ability to succeed with students," said Matthew A. Kraft, assistant professor of education and economics at Brown University and the report's lead author.
 Each year, New York City parents, teachers, and students in grades 6 through 12 take the Department of Education's School Survey.
 The survey aims to help school and district leaders understand how members of the school community perceive each school's learning environment.